aldo-gutierrez/bitmasksorterJS/README.md

     }
 ```
 JavaScript Numbers are stored as double-precision floating-point numbers, adhering to the international IEEE 754 standard.
+In JavaScript bit operations are performed on 32-bit numbers.
-so for numbers out of the integer range -2^31 ...
-2^31 -1 and also for floating point numbers two mask are extracted for the lower 32 bits and upper 32 bits
+So we need to handle two masks one for the lower 32 bits and one for the upper 32 bits

 For further details, refer to the initial Java implementation
 [Java Version and Documentation] (https://github.com/aldo-gutierrez/bitmasksorter)